sonofmagic/tailwindcss-mangle/packages/tailwindcss-patch/README.md

 default there will be a json in `.tw-patch/tw-class-list.json` in your project.

-you can custom this behavior by config `tailwindcss-patch.config.ts`
+you can custom this behavior by config `tailwindcss-mangle.config.ts`

 ### Nodejs